MicrosoftDocs/architecture-center/docs/industries/retail/sku-optimization-solution-guide-content.md

 Once deployed, the model will be able to process financial transaction workflows and stock readings to generate optimal assortment predictions.
 The data thus produced can be stored back into Azure SQL Data Warehouse for further analysis.
 In particular, it will be possible to study historical performance of various SKUs, identifying the best revenue generators and the loss-makers.
 You’ll then be able to compare those against the assortments suggested by the models and evaluate performance, and the need for re-training.

-[PowerBI](https://powerbi.microsoft.com/get-started/?&OCID=AID719832_SEM_uhlWLg3x&lnkd=Google_PowerBI_Brand&gclid=CjwKCAjw5ZPcBRBkEiwA-avvkyOLMJCrhqH8iac84aLX7EcUQIirSSqUCostzGi8y_XntJTCD73ZixoCQ4sQAvD_BwE?WT.mc_id=invopt-article-gmarchet) provides a way to analyze and display the data produced in the process.
+[Power BI](https://powerbi.microsoft.com/get-started/?&OCID=AID719832_SEM_uhlWLg3x&lnkd=Google_PowerBI_Brand&gclid=CjwKCAjw5ZPcBRBkEiwA-avvkyOLMJCrhqH8iac84aLX7EcUQIirSSqUCostzGi8y_XntJTCD73ZixoCQ4sQAvD_BwE?WT.mc_id=invopt-article-gmarchet) provides a way to analyze and display the data produced in the process.

-The figure below shows a typical Power BI dashboard.
+The following figure shows a typical Power BI dashboard.
 It includes two graphs that show SKU stock information.

 ![Example of a dashboard showing results over 12 months.](./images/sku-optimization-solution-guide/sku-max-model.png)<center><font size="1">_Figure 7: example of model results report—courtesy of Neal Analytics_</font></center>